Dealing with Misdirection

 One nice property of log-normal distributions is that if $X$ and $Y$ are both log-normally distributed, then so is $XY$.
 So the detective’s posterior odds will come from a distribution like

-\[ln\mathcal{N}(0, R) : ln\mathcal{N}(0, R) : ln\mathcal{N}(0, R) : ln\mathcal{N}(RC, R) : ln\mathcal{N}(0, R)\]
+\[ln\mathcal{N}(0, R) : ln\mathcal{N}(0, R) : ln\mathcal{N}(0, R) : ln\mathcal{N}(RC, R) : ln\mathcal{N}(0, R)\](where the 4th suspect is the criminal).

 I’m sure (by pure intuition) that in this situation, the detective’s best strategy is to finger the most suspicious person.
 Unfortunately, I can’t find a closed-form formula for how often this strategy wins.
 However, we can see several intuitively appealing features emerging:

-• As $S \rightarrow \infty$, the detective loses: if you take enough samples from $ln\mathcal{N}(0, R)$, you’ll eventually get something larger than your sample from $ln\mathcal{N}(RC, R)$.
+As $S \rightarrow \infty$, the detective loses: if you take enough samples from $ln\mathcal{N}(0, R)$, you’ll eventually get something larger than your sample from $ln\mathcal{N}(RC, R)$.
 This sorta intuitively aligns with the intuition that when $S$ is big, the detective needs lots of bits of information to identify the criminal – and therefore, they need either strong or numerous pieces of evidence.

-• When $C=0$, the criminal looks just like an innocent; the detective is reduced to random guessing.
+When $C=0$, the criminal looks just like an innocent; the detective is reduced to random guessing.
 As $C \rightarrow \infty$, the criminal becomes incredibly suspicious and easy to identify.

-• As $R \rightarrow \infty$, the detective wins almost always (as long as $C>0$).
+As $R \rightarrow \infty$, the detective wins almost always (as long as $C>0$).

 IV(b): Special Case: $F \ge (S-1)R$